 Price: $130+ per night

-In the surrounding area there is hiking on the Stephen Trail, the Luray Caverns, horseback riding, wine tasting and cycling.
-But most likely your favourite memories will simply be relaxing on the deck with a glass of wine to hand, drinking in those enormous views.
+In the surrounding area, there is hiking on the Stephen Trail, the Luray Caverns, horseback riding, wine tasting and cycling.
+But most likely, your favorite memories will simply be relaxing on the deck with a glass of wine in hand, soaking up those enormous views.